Better-HPC/auto-rest/docs/getting_started/production.md

 !!! example "Example: Nginx Rate Limiting"

-    The configuration below demonstrates rate limiting using the `limit_req_zone` directive.
+    The following configuration demonstrates rate limiting using the `limit_req_zone` directive.
     The `api_limit` policy enforces a limit of 10 requests per second (`10r/s`) per user (`$binary_remote_addr`).
     The burst parameter allows a temporary burst of up to 20 requests, allowing momentary surges before applying the policy.